 Young Kim and Ken Calvert have repeatedly voted against clean water protections, environmental safeguards, and federal investments that help California modernize its infrastructure.
 Joe will take a very different approach.
 He will work with scientists, engineers, local governments, and first responders to protect our communities and make sure federal dollars come home to California.

 Joe believes clean water and safe infrastructure are basic promises government should keep.
 He will work every day to protect the environment families depend on and to ensure California receives the federal support it needs.
-In Congress, Joe will:
+In Congress, Joe will fight to:

 🔷Strengthen enforcement of the Clean Water Act to protect drinking water and public health;